mattantseng-0/mattantseng-0.github.io/_posts/projects/2025-06-01-reservoir-computing-and-lorenz-system.md

 - Leaky Integrator Factor:
     - The Leaky Integrator Factor helps match the time scale of our reservoir to the time scale of the system as well as ensure stability of the reservoir.
 - Transient:
-    - Since we are instantiate our reservoir with random noise, the transient is used to wash out the effects of this random instantiation.
+    - Since the reservoir is instantiated with random noise, the transient is used to wash out the effects of this random instantiation.

 ```python
 reservoir_size = 1000